DavidF-Dev/Terraria-Downed-NPC-Lib/README.md

 In most cases you should use the type variant, unless you need to check a specific NPC net id.

 The count is updated when an NPC is killed, **after** kill-related hooks.

+Note that this is not an absolute replacement for some of the existing vanilla `NPC.downedX` flags, specifically those that are complex or multi-part bosses (i.e. Twins, Eater of Worlds, etc.).
+This library keeps track of kills **per-NPC**, not whether a boss has definitely been defeated.

 ### Mod calls
 The basic methods of this library are available via [mod calls](https://github.com/tModLoader/tModLoader/wiki/Expert-Cross-Mod-Content#call-aka-modcall-intermediate).